Yann39/self-hosted/README.md

 This will create 2 containers :

-- A container holding the **MariaDB** database, exposed on port **3306**
+- A container holding the **MariaDB** database
 - A container holding the **Java** application (based on the provided _Dockerfile_), exposed on port **5001**

-Then the API is available at : https://chachatte.example.com/context/graphql
+Then the API is available at : https://ccteam.example.com/ccteam-gql/graphql

-You will get an access denied as you need a valid **JWT token**, but it confirms that the service is running correctly :
+You will get access denied as you need a valid **JWT token**, but it confirms that the service is running correctly :

 ```json
 {